More Information

 Research interest:

 My research focus is on receptor kinase FERONIA-mediated signaling in Arabidopsis thaliana.
 FERONIA, along with co-receptors LLG/LRE, perceives peptide ligands RALFs, and is involved in many aspects of a plant’s life, such as reproduction, roothair development, vegetative growth and responses to abiotic and biotic stresses.
 Previously, we have found that FER is induced by phytohormone Brassinosteroids (BRs) at the transcript level and is required for optimal plant growth (Guo et al., 2009, PNAS 106, 7648-7653).
 We have also established that FER phosphorylates and destabilizes MYC2, a major transcription factor in Jasmonic acid signaling pathway, to positively contribute to plant immunity (Guo et al., 2018, Curr Biol 28, 3316-3324).
 To gain new insights into the molecular interplay of these processes and to identify new functions of FER, we carried out quantitative transcriptome, proteome, and phosphoproteome profiling of wild-type and a loss-of- function fer mutant in Arabidopsis.
 Gene Ontology terms for hormone signaling, abiotic stress, and biotic stress are significantly enriched among mis-expressed transcripts, proteins, and/or mis-phosphorylated proteins, in agreement with FER’s known roles in these processes.
 Analysis of multi-omics data and subsequent experimental evidence revealed previously unknown functions of FER in ER (Endoplasmic Reticulum) body formation and autophagy.
 Furthermore, we found that a group of abscisic acid (ABA)-induced transcription factors are hypo-phosphorylated in the fer mutant and demonstrated that FER acts through ABI5 to negatively regulate ABA response during germination (Wang et al., 2022.
 Plant Cell; Wang et al., 2022.
 Frontiers in Plant Science ).
 Our integrated omics study therefore reveals novel functions of FER and provides new insights into the underlying mechanisms of FER function.
-We are currently using genetic, genomic, proteomic, molecular and biochemical approaches and network construction to dissect the molecular mechanisms through which FERONIA receptor kinase regulates plant growth and stress in response to different environmental conditions.
+We are currently using molecular genetics, functional genomics, single cell transcriptomics and cell type-specific gene manipulation to dissect the molecular mechanisms through which FERONIA receptor kinase regulates plant growth and stress responses.

 Selected publications:

 Liao CY, Y Pu, TM Nolan, C Montes, H Guo, JW Walley, Y Yin, and DC Bassham.
-2022.
+2023.
 Brassinosteroids modulate autophagy through phosphorylation of RAPTOR1B by the GSK3-like kinase BIN2 in Arabidopsis.
-Autophagy, in press.
+Autophagy.

 Wang P, NM Clark, TM Nolan, G Song, OG Whitham, CY Liao, C Montes-Serey, DC Bassham, JW Walley, Y Yin, H Guo* (2022) Feronia functions through Target of Rapamycin (TOR) to negatively regulate autophagy.
 Front Plant Sci,13:961096. (*corresponding author)